Perhaps you were looking for the Deep Inference pages?

 I believe that mathematics is mostly about finding the right definitions, those that affect the way we see things.

 The following web page contains more details about my current research: Deep Inference (FAQ, papers, notes, etc.).

 This is something I feel strongly about:

 Knowledge cannot be measured.
-As soon as measuring knowledge is attempted, researchers, who are not self-confident enough to resists, try to improve their score (number of papers, h-index, grant money, etc.), and the result is uninspired, incremental research of little value.
+As soon as measuring knowledge is attempted, researchers, who are not self-confident enough to resist, try to improve their score (number of papers, h-index, grant money, etc.), and the result is uninspired, incremental research of little value.
 Unfortunately, most politicians and all managers come from a business culture where everything is thought to be measurable, including knowledge.

 Academic freedom is declining.
 As a result of its success in generating technology and economic power, science is now considered a commodity by governments.
 They are now predominantly financing research with demonstrable short-term impact on the economy.
 Therefore, research is now dominated by a class of technology-oriented researchers whose main drive is not curiosity but career progress and commercial exploitation of research.
 These people are subservient to governments and do not understand and support research with revolutionary potential.
 Academics have historically been a strong force of change, but they are now sadly becoming another branch of the establishment.
 What is even sadder is that most younger researchers do not even realise this.

 Researchers should resist the business culture because, when applied to science, it is morally wrong and it stifles progress.
 This paper by Smaldino and McElreath (published by the Royal Society) shows how a culture of poor research methods is created by current incentives, and illustrates all of the above points: The Natural Selection of Bad Science.